michalgabor/hass-blueprint/README.md

 **Problem**: Manually toggled the switch and now mode is out of sync.

 **Solution**: The blueprint includes automatic sync.
-If the switch is off for 15+ seconds, the mode will automatically reset to "evening".
+If the switch is off for 15+ seconds, the mode will automatically reset to "night".
 You can also manually set the input_select to match the current state.

 ### Switching is too slow/fast